hashhashu/separable-notes/README.md

 * add `gotoTag` to quickly jump to tag symobol in `sepNotes_category`
 * description about tag can be refreshed immediately
 * fix bug that commands(such as `remove header`) won't take effect when tag has description
+* improve logic of update(only refresh file when notes is modified)
+* add `sepNotes_metadata.json` for recording things like tag order and are more easy to transfer to another computer

 #### 0.1.8
 * tag can be renamed in sidebar of `sepNotes_category`